SnoringCatGames/surfacer/README.md

     - Iterate, adding segments to the result polyline, until we find either a wall segment or the rightmost vertex.
 - Repeat the above `TileMap` parsing for the right-side and left-side surfaces.

+#### Remove internal surfaces

+This will only detect internal surface segments that are equivalent with another internal segment.
+But for grib-based tiling systems, this can often be enough.

+- Check for pairs of floor+ceiling segments or left-wall+right-wall segments, such that both segments share the same vertices.
+- Remove both segments in these pairs.

 #### Merge any connecting surfaces

 - Iterate across each floor surface A.